Question for SU(5) x SU(5) string unification: Introduction

-On the other hand, some specific choices for the string embody are more attractive than others options~\cite{Trapletti:2005ey}.
-Thus, the question is changed from what is the simplest GUT model to what is the most natural pattern based on $E_{8}\times E_{8}$ weakly heterotic string~\cite{Maslikov:1996gn}.
-Here we are considering a natural answer to this question in a $\mathsf{SU(5)\times SU(5)}$ gauge group~\cite{Davidson:1987mi}.
-In addition, this model has many attractive features, e.g., as the generalized seesaw~\cite{Davidson:1987mh,Davidson:1987tr,Davidson:1989bx} and it do not needs the introduction of group singlets.
-In this scheme, it has been showed in some previous studies that the doublet-triplet-splitting problem could be solved with the inclusion of discrete symmetries even in string scenario~\cite{Barr:1996kp} or in a pure GUT profile~\cite{Dine:2002se}.
-Yet, some phenomenological implications to LHC in generic $\mathsf{SU(5)}$-based gauge group have been analyzed recently~\cite {Li:2004cj,FileviezPerez:2008ib,Dorsner:2009cu,Dorsner:2009mq,Dorsner:2010cu} and the interesting in LHC searches in this sense are increasing.
-These searches could be naturally extended to the $\mathsf{SU(5)\times SU(5)}$ theory with some complementary analysis.
+Some specific group choices are very attractive to incorporate strings~\cite{Trapletti:2005ey}.
+In this sense, the question of what is the simplest GUT model changes to what is the most natural pattern to electroweak scale with weakly heterotic string unifications based on $E_{8}\times E_{8}$ gauge group~\cite{Maslikov:1996gn}.
+One possibility is the $\mathsf{SU(5)\times SU(5)}$ gauge group~\cite{Davidson:1987mi}.
+This symmetric theory has many attractive features, e.g., the generalized seesaw for all fermions without the need of singlets~\cite{Davidson:1987mh,Davidson:1987tr,Davidson:1989bx}.
+This group allows a solution to doublet-triplet-splitting problem if one considers an appropriated discrete symmetry in a GUT~\cite{Dine:2002se} or in the string scenarios~\cite{Barr:1996kp}.
+Generical implications of $\mathsf{SU(5)}$-based gauge group in the LHC analysis have been studied by many works~\cite{Li:2004cj,FileviezPerez:2008ib,Dorsner:2009cu,Dorsner:2009mq,Dorsner:2010cu} and can be extended to the $\mathsf{SU(5)\times SU(5)}$ theory in a natural way.